nelsonjingusc/wap3-agent-payment-poc/docs/NOSANA_INTEGRATION_Q&A_from_meeting_appointment.md

 **Q: How much time can you realistically commit?**

 Full-time (100%).
 This is my primary and only project.
-I hold a PhD in Computer Science and have over 20 years of production engineering experience in distributed systems, financial infrastructure, and AI pipelines.

 ---